Force over Distance: Chapter 36

 Fruit (I mean I wouldn’t but ok fine Chloe):

 Combinations of initials littered the page.
-Young rubbed his jaw, trying to suppress a smile as he lingered, reading the annotations.
+Young rubbed his jaw and suppressed a smile as he lingered, reading the annotations.

 //Arriving to breakfast forty seconds after I do deceives no one,// Rush snapped.

-The scientist had been in top form since something like 0430, when he’d ripped himself to consciousness out of a hair-curling nightmare involving the Nakai brand of mental torture combined with personal vivisection.
+The scientist had been in top form since 0430, when he’d ripped himself to consciousness from a hair-curling nightmare involving the Nakai brand of mental torture combined with vivisection.

-“Been a while since we’ve done this, doc,” Becker said to Rush.
+“Been a while since we’ve done this, doc,” Becker said.
 “You must be feeling better?”

 “Yes, I’m fine.”